 I thought it might be a good idea to show you a rough outline of the route.
 The map you can find below is interactive which means you can click on it and see the hikes, via ferratas and huts which are all part of the itinerary.

 Whilst pretty accurate please bear in mind this is not a topography map and it should not be used to navigate in the mountains.
-For this I highly recommend purchasing the Tabacco map no. 053 and familiarising yourself with the route.
+For this, I highly recommend purchasing the Tabacco map no. 053 and familiarizing yourself with the route.

 Day 1: Passo Grosté to rifugio Tuckett along the via ferrata Sentiero Alfredo Benini